omartawba1/simple_shop/README.md

 Simple shop package helps you to easily integrate with online shops API.
-If you need to make shop based on FlipKar, Shopify, Souq, Amazon, Alibaba, ...etc This package will help you alot, For now we made integrate with FlipKart, and Shopify
+If you need to make shop based on FlipKar, Shopify, Souq, Amazon, Alibaba, ...etc This package will help you a lot, For now we made integrate with FlipKart, and Shopify

 ## Installation